openstack/kolla-ansible/specs/kubernetes-deployment.rst

 The community will implement centralized logging by using a 'side car' container in the Kubernetes pod [17].
 The logging service will trace the logs from the shared volume of the running serivce and send the data to elastic search.
-This solution is ideal because volumes are shared amoung the containers in a pod.
+This solution is ideal because volumes are shared among the containers in a pod.

 Implementation
 ==============